TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 #.
 Table and field have a :php:`subtype_value_field` TCA setting

-    If your table and field have a :php:`subtype_value_field` TCA setting (like :php:`tt_content.list_type` for example) and you want to register a preview renderer that applies only when that value is selected (for example, when a certain plugin type is selected and you can't match it with the "type" of the record alone):
+    If your table and field have a :php:`subtype_value_field` TCA setting (like :php:`tt_content.list_type` for example) and you want to register a PreviewRenderer that applies only when that value is selected (for example, when a certain plugin type is selected and you can't match it with the "type" of the record alone):

     ..  code-block:: php